baldurk/renderdoc/docs/window/settings_window.rst

   | :guilabel:`Max Connection Timeout` Default: ``30 seconds``

-Some Android programs take a long time to start up before they begin renderding.
+Some Android programs take a long time to start up before they begin rendering.
 This setting allows you to define a timeout before RenderDoc will consider the execution and connection to have failed.

 This only applies to running Android programs.